 Vacheron Constantin comes out with yet another vibrant dedication to its Métiers d’Art heritage, the Malte tourbillon high jewelry model.
-This delightful timepiece combines the magic of watchmaking and the mystery of gem setting with its revered Hallmark of Geneva coupled with handcrafted, invisible settings.
-Dressed in 418 baguette diamonds (totalling approximately 19.6 carats), it is decadent to say the least.
+This delightful timepiece combines the magic of watchmaking and the mystery of gem-setting with its revered Hallmark of Geneva coupled with handcrafted, invisible settings.
+Dressed in 418 baguette diamonds (totaling approximately 19.6 carats), it is decadent, to say the least.
 But what’s truly charming is its innate ability to reflect supreme artistry.

 Such wonder in a watch called for an equally exceptional movement.
 That is where the mechanical hand-wound Calibre 2795 came in.
 Comprising 169 parts and endowed with an almost two-day power reserve, this new tonneau-shaped movement makes a perfect fit for the magnificent case.
-Its character is accentuated by its côtes de Genève decoration, meticulous hand chamfering of the bar edges, and engraved individual serial number.
+Its character is accentuated by its côtes de Genève decoration, meticulous hand chamfering bar edges, and individual serial numbers engraved.

 Finished off with a fabulous black, hand-stitched Mississippiensis alligator leather strap accompanied by a diamond-paved 18K white gold folding clasp, the Vacheron Constantin Malte tourbillon high jewelry model is a hallmark of insurmountable quality making its wearer an apostle of unquantifiable elegance.